 It is important to note that symptoms will vary from patient to patient.
 Some of the symptoms that patients may experience can include diarrhea, sore throat, runny nose, and nasal congestion.
 Currently, with the number of cases rising, 80% of patients tend to experience mild symptoms.
 Another 15% experience severe respiratory problems with the remaining 5% ending up in critical condition (respiratory failure, organ failure, etc.)

 How Does it Compare to Other Illnesses?

-Symptoms of Covid-19 can be confused with those of other illnesses or conditions spreading around this time of year such as the common cold, influenza, or allergies.
+Symptoms of Covid-19 are similar to those of other illnesses or conditions spreading around this time of year, such as the common cold, influenza, or allergies.
 While some symptoms may be similar, there are specific symptoms that differentiate one condition from the other.

 For instance, a key distinction between Covid-19 and the other underlying conditions is the difficulty in breathing that develops in the patient.
-While this seems to be one of the ways of identifying Covid-19, you should make reference to the symptoms stated above and get tested if you are experiencing any of these symptoms.
+While this is one way to identify Covid-19, you should make reference to the symptoms above and set an appointment or testing if you are experiencing any of these symptoms.